pacocoursey/paco/posts/disable-theme-transitions.md

 date: Mar 19, 2020
 ---

 It's difficult to transition between themes smoothly.
 Adding a CSS `transition` to every element negatively impacts rendering performance, and it also won't work for images, icons, and CSS properties that don't support transitions.
-Removing all transitions won't work either,

-Instead, we can temporarily remove transitions from all elements so that toggling between themes feels snappy and consistent.
+Instead, we can temporarily remove transitions from all elements so that toggling themes feels snappy and consistent.
 We'll manually create a stylesheet that disables transitions:

 ```js
 const css = document.createElement('style')